nroduit/nroduit.github.io/content/getting-started/building-weasis.en.md

 - Requires installing all the plug-ins in the local Maven repository as described in the item above.
 {{< highlight shell >}}
-cd weasis-distributions
-mvn clean package -Dportable=true -P compressXZ
+mvn -P compressXZ -f weasis-distributions clean package
 {{< /highlight >}}
 {{% notice tip %}}
 **-P compressXZ**: Option for compressing the packages in <a target="_blank" href="https://en.wikipedia.org/wiki/XZ_Utils">xz</a>, only from Weasis 3.6.0.
 The compression pack200 is not supported anymore (removed from Java 14), before 3.6.0 the profile was **-P pack200**.<br>
-**-Dportable=true**: Option for building the portable distribution (multi-platform standalone launchers)
 {{% /notice %}}
 {{% notice warning %}}
 For the WEB distribution using Java Webstart, it is required to sign jar files with your **own certificate** (by replacing values in the command below with your **own values**).
 A trust-worthy certificate from a certificate authority is  <a target="_blank" href="https://blogs.oracle.com/java-platform-group/entry/code_signing_understanding_who_and">required</a> to run Java Web Start applications.
 A self-signed certificate generate by keytool will always display a security warning message.